-(c) provide that expenditure for operations in response to such circumstances may be eligible from the date on which the Council endorsed the occurrence of those circumstances, by way of derogation from Article 63(6);
+(c) provide that expenditure for operations in response to such circumstances may be eligible from the date on which the Council endorsed the occurrence of those circumstances, by way of derogation from Article 63(7);

-(d) extend the deadlines for the submission of documents and submission of data to the Commission by up to 3 months, by way of derogation from Article 41(5), Article 42(1), Article 44(2) and the first subparagraph of Article 49(3).
+(d) extend the deadlines for the submission of documents and submission of data to the Commission by up to 3 months, by way of derogation from Articles 41(5), 42(1), 44(2) and the first subparagraph of Article 49(3).

 2. The Commission shall keep the European Parliament and the Council informed of the implementation of this Article.
-When the conditions set out in paragraph 1 of the first subparagraph are fulfilled, the Commission shall immediately inform the European Parliament and the Council on its assessment of the situation and its envisaged follow-up.
+When one of the conditions set out in paragraph 1 is fulfilled, the Commission shall immediately inform the European Parliament and the Council on its assessment of the situation and its envisaged follow-up.

 3. The European Parliament or the Council may invite the Commission for a structured dialogue on the application of this Article.
 When assessing the situation and envisaging follow-up, the Commission shall give due consideration to the positions taken and views expressed through the structured dialogue.

-4. The measures adopted under paragraph 1 shall remain into force for a period not exceeding eighteen months.
-If after this period the specific circumstances that led to the adoption of these temporary measures persist, the Commission shall reassess the situation and put forward a legislative proposal, as appropriate, amending this Regulation, providing for the necessary flexibility to address these circumstances.
+4. If after the period not exceeding 18 months, as referred to in paragraph 1, the specific circumstances that led to the adoption of these temporary measures persist, the Commission shall reassess the situation and put forward a legislative proposal, as appropriate, amending this Regulation, providing for the necessary flexibility to address these circumstances.

 5. The Commission shall inform the European Parliament and the Council of the implementing decision adopted under paragraph 1 without delay, at the latest within two working days of its adoption.